Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 Infant and young child feeding (IYCF) is globally deficient

-Although the benefits of breastfeeding are widely documented, actual practice falls well short of recommendations.
-For example, waiting more than one hour to initiate breastfeeding increases mortality in the following 28 days of life by 30%, and waiting more than one day doubles the risk of mortality.
-However, only 48% of newborns practise early initiation of breastfeeding (UNICEF & WHO, 2018)UNICEF & WHO.
-(2018).
-Capture the moment: Early initiation of breastfeeding — the best start for every newborn.
-UNICEF. https://www.unicef.org/reports/capture-moment.
+Although the benefits of breastfeeding are well documented, actual practice falls far short of recommendations.
+For example, waiting more than one hour to initiate breastfeeding increases mortality in the following 28 days of life by 30%, and waiting more than a day doubles the risk of mortality.
+However, only 48% of newborns practise early initiation of breastfeeding (UNICEF & WHO, 2018).
 Similarly, only 44% of these children receive exclusive breastfeeding during their first 6 months of life.
-The other 56% either do not breastfeed at all or introduce other foods or liquids (such as water or formula milk) (Nutrition International & Alive and Thrive, 2022)Nutrition International & Alive and Thrive.
-(2022).
-The cost of not breastfeeding: Global advocacy brief (2022 update). https://www.aliveandthrive.org/en/resources/the-cost-of-not-breastfeeding-global-advocacy-brief-2022-update.
+The other 56% either do not practise breastfeeding or introduce other foods or liquids (such as water or formula milk) (Nutrition International & Alive and Thrive, 2022).
 Finally, only 59% of children continue to receive some breast milk between 12 and 24 months of life.

-Actual complementary feeding practice also falls well short of recommendations.
-Only 34% of children between 6 and 23 months of age have a diet with the recommended minimum diversity of 5 food groups per day.
+Actual complementary feeding also falls far short of what is recommended.
+Only 34% of children between 6 and 23 months of age have a diet with the minimum recommended diversity of 5 food groups per day.
 Likewise, only one in two children of this age receives complementary feeding at least 4 times a day.
-Overall, it is estimated that only 21% follow a minimum acceptable diet (UNICEF, 2024)UNICEF.
-(2024).
-Diets.
-UNICEF Data. https://data.unicef.org/topic/nutrition/diets/.
+Overall, it is considered that only 21% follow a minimally acceptable diet (UNICEF, 2024).

 Infant and young child feeding (IYCF) problems have serious consequences

-When feeding of infants and young children is inadequate, they cannot meet their nutritional needs.
-As a result, their risk of malnutrition increases, including acute malnutrition, micronutrient deficiencies, and stunting.
-Furthermore, these children become much more vulnerable to infections.
-Today it is estimated that inadequate breastfeeding practices cause 420,000 child deaths every year from diarrhoea and pneumonia (Nutrition International & Alive and Thrive, 2022)Nutrition International & Alive and Thrive.
-(2022).
-The cost of not breastfeeding: Global advocacy brief (2022 update). https://www.aliveandthrive.org/en/resources/the-cost-of-not-breastfeeding-global-advocacy-brief-2022-update.
+When feeding of young children and infants is inadequate, they cannot meet their nutritional needs.
+As a result, their risk of malnutrition increases, including acute malnutrition, micronutrient deficiencies and growth stunting.
+Furthermore, these children become far more vulnerable to infections.
+It is currently estimated that poor breastfeeding practices cause 420,000 child deaths per year from diarrhoea and pneumonia (Nutrition International & Alive and Thrive, 2022).

 The consequences, however, go far beyond this, also affecting maternal health and the economy of the most vulnerable families.
 The lack of breastfeeding is also attributed to more than 90,000 maternal deaths from type 2 diabetes and cancer, over 4.5 million annual cases of childhood obesity, the loss of up to 5% (Latin America) or 23% (Sub-Saharan Africa) of the income for families purchasing formula milk, and over $500 billion in global economic losses due to cognitive delays, mortality, and healthcare costs.